exasol/virtual-schemas/doc/development/developing-sql-dialect/integration_testing_with_containers.md

 How to start `OracleSqlDialectIT`:

 1. Download Oracle JDBC driver `ojdbc8.jar` and oracle instant client `instantclient-basic-linux.x64-12.1.0.2.0.zip` and temporary put them into `src/test/resources/integration/driver/oracle` directory.
-2. Run the tests from an IDE or temporary add `OracleSqlDialectIT.java` into the `maven-failsafe-plugin` includes section and execute  `mvn verify` command.
+2. Run the tests from an IDE or temporarily add `OracleSqlDialectIT.java` into the `maven-failsafe-plugin` includes section and execute  `mvn verify` command.
 3. Remove the driver and the instant client after the test.
 Do not upload them to the GitHub repository.

 ## See also